akamrahimi/VoiceVector/README.md

     - `voicevectorav`: Operates on speaker embeddings generated from silent video (lip movements).
     - `voicevectoravem`: Operates on speaker embeddings generated from noisy mixture and video features (combined audiovisual cues).
     - `voicevectorivem`: Operates on speaker embeddings generated from noisy mixture and silent video features and face images.
-    - - `voicevectorvem`: Operates on speaker embeddings generated from noisy mixture and silent video only.
+    - `voicevectorvem`: Operates on speaker embeddings generated from noisy mixture and silent video only.
-- `init_from` (optional): Path to a pre-trained model checkpoint for resuming training.
-Skip this for training from scratch.
-- `data.load_features` (optional): Set to `True` if training a model that utilizes video features.
-- `data.add_background_noise` (optional): Set to `True` to add noise from the `DNS` dataset during training.

 **Example Training Command:**